videojs/http-streaming/docs/dash-playlist-loader.md

 ![DashPlaylistLoader States](images/dash-playlist-loader-states.nomnoml.svg)

 - `HAVE_NOTHING` the state before the MPD is received and parsed.
-- `HAVE_MASTER` the state before a media stream is setup but the MPD has been parsed.
+- `HAVE_MAIN_MANIFEST` the state before a media stream is setup but the MPD has been parsed.
 - `HAVE_METADATA` the state after a media stream is setup.

 ### API

 - `load()` this will either start or kick the loader during playback.
 - `start()` this will start the [DPL] and request the MPD.
-- `parseMasterXml()` this will parse the MPD manifest and return the result.
+- `parseMainXml()` this will parse the MPD manifest and return the result.
 - `media()` this will return the currently active media stream or set a new active media stream.

 ### Events

-- `loadedplaylist` signals the setup of a master playlist, representing the DASH source as a whole, from the MPD; or a media playlist, representing a media stream.
+- `loadedplaylist` signals the setup of a main playlist, representing the DASH source as a whole, from the MPD; or a media playlist, representing a media stream.
 - `loadedmetadata` signals initial setup of a media stream.
 - `minimumUpdatePeriod` signals that a update period has ended and the MPD must be requested again.
 - `playlistunchanged` signals that no changes have been made to a MPD.